“I just don’t know if this is God’s will for me.”

 …Or You Can Go

-Maybe you should date the sweet-but-plain boy.
+- Maybe you should date the sweet-but-plain boy.
 Maybe you’ll find that he’s a perfect fit for you.

 Here’s the Good News

+I’ve met many young women who—after expressing their unsureness about God’s will for them—never actually come to a decision.
 They don’t take the next step because they don’t want to disappoint God.
 They don’t attempt to reach their goals because they fear their goals don’t align with His will.
 They become apathetic about their desires because they lack assurance of His voice or His calling.

-But, based on my life experience so far, I’ve discovered that I find more satisfaction in simply making a decision than in stalling the decision because I’m afraid of making the wrong decision.
+Friends, I know exactly how you feel.
+I’ve been there.
+And I’m still there sometimes.
+But based on my life experience so far, I’ve discovered that I find more satisfaction in simply making a decision than in stalling the decision because I’m afraid to make the wrong decision.

-You can’t let your desire to do God’s will keep you from making the choice to stay or go.
+It’s so important to make sure that our decisions align with Scripture, but it’s also important to make sure that we don’t become stagnant in our decision-making.
 Using the freewill that God gave you (and taking time to study God’s Word, pray, and ask for godly counsel), make a decision.
-Sometimes, you won’t have 100% assurance from God that Option A is better than Option B. But Option C—choosing to avoid the decision—isn’t a viable option.
+Sometimes, you won’t have 100% assurance from God that Option A is better than Option B. But Option C—avoiding the decision—isn’t a viable option.

 Here is what I have seen to be good and fitting: to eat, to drink, and enjoy oneself in all one’s labor in which he labors under the sun during the few years of his life which God has given him; for this is his reward.
 (Ecclesiastes 5:18 NASB)